phunguyentan109/take-home/README.md

 #### Helpers

 - Plop.js is applied to generate code directories/files based on templates to speed up the process of preparing folders/files and writing repetitive code.
 Moreover, using generated folders/files helps unify and preserve project structure.
-- Typescript is written on both Frontend and Backend to make the code flow more readable and enhance the readability.
+- Typescript is written on both Frontend and Backend to make the code flow more readable and enhance the reliability.